fboes/aerofly-missions/docs/carls_homecoming/01_off_to_aeroe.md

 >
 > Well, your flight today will my urn and me riding as a passenger along.
 I want you to take my ashes back to Åland, and along the way take me back to the important milestones in my life.
 >
 > We are leaving Hamburg, where I was working for Airbus.
 I moved here in the Eighties, and never regretted living in this beautiful town.
-Back than I was lucky to move into my small Winterhude apartment.
 And, well, I was part of the construction of the famous A320 - a giant milestone in my life.
 >
 > On Ærø we had our family gatherings.
 Once or twice a year I would meet here with my wife Varvaara, and my son Einar and daughter Britt.
 Well, we all were some kind of gypsies - the women becoming artists, the men building machines.